crf8472/libarcstk/CODING.md

 - Definitions of templates reside in a separate .tpp file that is included by the .hpp file
 - Avoid inline definitions in the class body
+- For templates, use ``typename`` for sites where base types are allowed and use ``class`` for sites where own class definitions are required.

 # Formatting